nullbitsco/docs/tidbit/build_guide_en.md

 Download either a precompiled binary (only if using a Pro Micro or BIT-C) or the QMK source files from [GitHub](https://github.com/nullbitsco/tidbit).
 Using [QMK Toolbox](https://qmk.fm/toolbox/), flash the firmware onto the keyboard.
 For more information, follow the [Firmware flashing guide](https://github.com/nullbitsco/docs/blob/main/firmware/firmware_flashing.md)

-If using VIA, download the json file [here] (https://github.com/nullbitsco/tidbit/blob/master/keymaps/via/tidbit.json).
+If using VIA, download the json file [here](https://github.com/nullbitsco/tidbit/blob/master/keymaps/via/tidbit.json).
 Click "Raw."
 Download the file by right clicking and selecing "Save as..."

 ## 17. Enjoy!